mlaily/liveCoding-LegacyTrain/README.md

 1. __Introduce a new business rule:__
  	- *"Ideally, no individual __coach__ should have no more than 70 percent of reserved seats.
 This could make you and go over 70% for some coaches, just make sure to keep to 70% for the whole train."*

-2.  __Understand why they are paying recurrent penalties to the Hassan Cehef national train operator__
+2.  __Understand why TrainTrain is paying recurrent penalties to the Hassan Cehef national train operator__

- 	- Seems to be related to an exagerated number of seats reservation cancellation
+ 	- Seems to be related to an exagerated number of seats reservation cancellation unless it is related to a bug...

 ### Nice-to-have
-3. Embrace the *Ubiquitous Language* of the TrainTrain business within your code
+3. Embrace the __*[Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html)*__ of the TrainTrain business within your code

-4. Properly split the domain code (i.e. the one with the business-logic) from the technical one (i.e. the cache, the http or Db calls)
+4. Use as much as possible __DDD tactical patterns__ (e.g. *Value Types, Aggregates, Clojure of operations,* ...)

-5. Use Value Types as much as possible
+5. Properly split the domain code (i.e. the one with the business-logic) from the technical one (i.e. the cache, the http or Db calls)

 6. Get rid of dead code or useless capabilities

 7. __Implement the Ports and Adapters (a.k.a.
-Hexagonal Architecture) so that the Domain code will remain properly isolated from the technical code.__
+Hexagonal Architecture)__ so that the Domain code (i.e. the one with the business-logic) will remain properly isolated from the technical concerns (i.e. the cache, the http or Db calls).
-	1. Set a clear separation from business code to technical one by introducing (at least) 2 differents projects: TrainTrain.Domain and TrainTrain.Infra
+	- Set a clear separation between business code & technical one by introducing 2 differents projects: __TrainTrain.Domain__ and __TrainTrain.Infra__
-	2. All JSON stuffs must be migrated to the Infrastructure side.
+	- No JSON stuffs must remain on the Domain side.
-	3. Introduce a completely different JSON format for another TrainTrain partner to interact with the TrainTrain.Api.
+	- Introduce a completely different JSON format for another TrainTrain partner to interact with the TrainTrain.Api.
 Of course, the existing Web Api should remains for existing consumers.
+You will have to play with Ports and Adapters...

 ## Platform architecture